I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_base_stations_info.md

 The size, in bytes, of the buffer containing the UMTS measured results list (MRL), which is formatted as <a href="..\wwan\ns-wwan-_wwan_umts_mrl.md">WWAN_UMTS_MRL</a>.

-`UMTSServingCellOffset`
+`TDSCDMAMrlOffset`

+The offset in bytes, calculated from the beginning of this structure, to the buffer containing TDSCDMA measured results list.
+This member can be NULL when no TDSCDMA neighboring network is returned in the measurement report.

+`TDSCDMAMrlSize`

+The size, in bytes, of the buffer containing the TDSCDMA measured results list (MRL), which is formatted as <a href="..\wwan\ns-wwan-_wwan_tdscdma_mrl.md">WWAN_TDSCDMA_MRL</a>.

+`LTEMrlOffset`

+The offset in bytes, calculated from the beginning of this structure, to the buffer containing LTE measured results list.
+This member can be NULL when no LTE neighboring network is returned in the measurement report.

+`LTEMrlSize`

+The size, in bytes, of the buffer containing the LTE measured results list (MRL), which is formatted as <a href="..\wwan\ns-wwan-_wwan_lte_mrl.md">WWAN_LTE_MRL</a>.

+`CDMAMrlOffset`

-The offset in bytes, calculated from the beginning of this structure, to the buffer containing the UMTS serving cell information.
-This member can be NULL when the technology of serving cell is not UMTS.
+The offset in bytes, calculated from the beginning of this structure, to the buffer containing CDMA measured results list.
+This member can be NULL when no CDMA neighboring network is returned in the measurement report.

-`UMTSServingCellSize`
+`CDMAMrlSize`

-The size, in bytes, used for the buffer containing the UMTS serving cell info, which is formatted as <a href="..\wwan\ns-wwan-_wwan_umts_serving_cell_info.md">WWAN_UMTS_SERVING_CELL_INFO</a>.
+The size, in bytes, of the buffer containing the CDMA measured results list (MRL), which is formatted as <a href="..\wwan\ns-wwan-_wwan_cdma_mrl.md">WWAN_CDMA_MRL</a>.

+`BaseStationsData`

 ## Requirements